hypernova7/tg-server/README.md

 This repository already provides pre-configured Workflows for Heroku and fly.io.
 You only need to setup the following secrets on `Settings > Secrets > Actions`.

+> [!CAUTION]
-> **NOTE**: Workflows are scheduled to run every day at 12am UTC, and auto-deploy on any updates to the telegram-bot-api submodule. _Optionally, can add `FORCE_DEPLOY=true` to your repository secrets or `_deploy_` to your specific commit message to force the deployment. **But remember, these Workflows runs everyday**_.
+> Workflows are scheduled to run every day at 12am UTC, and auto-deploy on any updates to the telegram-bot-api submodule. _Optionally, can add `FORCE_DEPLOY=true` to your repository secrets or `_deploy_` to your specific commit message to force the deployment. **But remember, these Workflows runs everyday**_.

+> [!IMPORTANT]
-> **IMPORTANT**: For private repositories, please enable read and write permissions in `Settings > Actions > General > Workflows permissions` for auto commits, to keep telegram-bot-api submodules updated if you want.
+> For private repositories, please enable read and write permissions in `Settings > Actions > General > Workflows permissions` for auto commits, to keep telegram-bot-api submodules updated if you want.

 #### For heroku: